bmndc/nokia-leo/README.md

 python edl.py w boot image-new.img --loader=8k.mbn
 ```

-> Again, if the progress bar stops at 99% and you get this error `'usb.core.USBError: [Errno None] b'libusb0-dll:err [_usb_reap_async] timeout error\n'`, this is because the phone doesn't send any indicator information back to the EDL tool when in fact the image has been successfully written.
-Don't mind the error and go on with the next step.
+*Again, if the progress bar stops at 99% and you get this error `'usb.core.USBError: [Errno None] b'libusb0-dll:err [_usb_reap_async] timeout error\n'`, this is because the phone doesn't send any indicator information back to the EDL tool when in fact the image has been successfully written.
+Don't mind the error and go on with the next step.*

 3. Restart the phone to normal operation mode: `python edl.py reset`.
 And we're done!

-> If you still have the original boot partition and wish to revert all the messes and damages, connect the phone to your computer in EDL mode, move the image file to the EDL tools folder, open a command-line window within it and type:<br>`python edl.py w boot boot.img --loader=8k.mbn`<br>`python edl.py reset`
+*If you still have the original boot partition and wish to revert all the messes and damages, connect the phone to your computer in EDL mode, move the image file to the EDL tools folder, open a command-line window within it and type:<br>`python edl.py w boot boot.img --loader=8k.mbn`<br>`python edl.py reset`*

 ![edl_bootog.png](/assets/edl_bootog.png)

-## Backups

-TBD

 ## Source code